 From March to May, blue dicks provide bright spots of blue in Edgewood grasslands, chaparral, and open woodlands.
 This herbaceous perennial sprouts from a bulb (corm) with two or three grass-like leaves and a tall flower stalk.
 The flower stalk can reach to two feet tall with a tight cluster of blue/violet flowers at the end of the stalk.
 Flower color can vary from deep violet to white.

 California plantain grows low to the ground, with long fuzzy leaves at its base and upright stems that terminate in groups of small white flowers.
 California plantain blooms at Edgewood from March to June in serpentine grasslands.
 This plant is critical caterpillar food for the Bay checkerspot butterfly.
 Female Bay checkerspot butterflies lay clusters of eggs at the base of California plantain so that the newly-hatched caterpillars will have quick access to food.

 At Edgewood, which is relatively dry, goldfields do not get much taller than 3 inches.
 Goldfields is in the Sunflower family (also known as the Daisy or Aster family).
 In this family, what appears to be a single flower is actually a collection (bouquet) of many small flowers.
 In a goldfields flower, the central area is a cluster of yellow star-like disk flowers encircled by a fringe of yellow ray flowers.
 One blooming goldfields may be inconspicuous; however, when hundreds bloom at the same time, goldfields form a spectacular golden-yellow carpet in the serpentine grassland.
 Along with lomatiums and tidy-tips, goldfields provide nectar for adult Bay checkerspot butterflies.

-Serpentine linanthus is a small annual that blooms from March to June.
-Its flowers have five petals, ranging in color from blue to purple to pink, at the end of a tube.
+Serpentine leptosiphon is a small annual that blooms from March to June.
+Its flowers have five petals, ranging in color from blue to purple to pink, at the end of a long tube.
 As its name suggests, serpentine leptosiphon will only grow on serpentine soil.
 It can be found most easily on the Edgewood Trail between Canada Road and I-280.